-Whether displaying bright orange or sunny yellow flowers, Calendula (also called Pot Marigold) is one of the most essential parts of your garden medicine chest.
+Whether displaying bright orange or sunny yellow flowers, Calendula (also called Pot Marigold) is one of the essential parts of your garden medicine chest.
 The aromatic heads of these spring flowers can be collected and made into oils and salves to help heal skin injuries of all kinds.
 Make sure you grow only Calendula officinalis and not just any of the many marigolds or ornamental varieties that are available.
 Read on to learn the specifics for growing and caring for these delicate and beneficial flowers.

 Calendula can grow to almost 2 feet (60 cm) tall, and the flowers tend to open with sunny, dry weather and close in cold or moist conditions.
 They enjoy the full sun (or even partial shade in hot summer regions) and average soil and have moderate water needs.
 If flower production dwindles, you can cut back the plants to increase new flower production.
 Calendula will self-sow yearly in many gardens and don't mind crowding.
 Direct-sow the seeds in early spring or late fall, as they can withstand some frost.